 There are two broad types of traders that will trade in the oil derivatives market: hedgers and speculators.
 Hedgers buy futures and options contracts to shield themselves against possible higher oil prices in the future.
-Speculators are those who buy futures and options contract in an attempt to make a profit.
-It is important understanding how sentiment may affect these buyers with completely different goals the same.
-For example, if a hedger’s sentiment is that the price will rise drastically they are likely to buy a futures contract to shield themselves from the risk of having to pay higher prices in the future.
-However, if the speculator’s sentiment is that the price will rise drastically they are likely to purchase a futures contract so that they can then sell oil down the line for a higher price.
+Speculators are those who buy futures and options contracts in an attempt to make a profit.
+It is important to understand how sentiment may affect these buyers with completely different goals the same.
+For example, if a hedger’s sentiment is that the price will rise drastically, they are likely to buy a futures contract to shield themselves from the risk of having to pay higher prices in the future.
+However, if the speculator’s sentiment is that the price will rise drastically, they are likely to purchase a futures contract so that they can then sell oil down the line for a higher price.
 It is worth noting that sentiment can cause drastic changes in the price in and of itself.

 Commodity Price Cycle